 - 1. Provide positive drainage at all driveways, parking areas, ramps, walkways and dumpster pads to prevent standing water. - 2.
 No sidewalks may exceed a 2% cross slope regardless of where located.
 Provide a non-skid finish to all walkways. - 3.
 Switchbacks are not permitted from handicap parking spaces or access aisles to building entrance in new construction projects. - 4.
 All water from roof and gutter system must be piped away from buildings and discharged no less than 6 feet from building foundation. - 5.
 Lots must be graded so as to drain surface water away from foundation walls.
 The grade away from foundation walls must fall a minimum of 6 inches within the first 10 feet. - 6.
-Burying construction waste on-site is prohibited. - 7.
-No part of the disturbed site may be left uncovered or unstabilized once construction is complete. - 8.
+No part of the disturbed site may be left uncovered or unstabilized once construction is complete. - 7.
 Minimum landscaping budgets of \$300 per residential unit are required.
-This allowance is for plants and trees only and may not be used for fine grading, seeding and straw or sod. - 9.
-Plant material must be native to the climate and area. - 10.
+This allowance is for plants and trees only and may not be used for fine grading, seeding and straw or sod. - 8.
 Sitework changes after application award are not permitted without Agency approval.